-The implementation of tactics within the Strategy will be tracked and guided by the Economic Development Division under the leadership of the Chief Administrative Officer, and through direct and regular coordination with the Economic Development Advisory Committee.
+The implementation of tactics will be tracked and guided by the Economic Development Division under the leadership of the Chief Administrative Officer, and through direct and regular coordination with the Economic Development Advisory Committee.
+It is important to highlight that many of the tactics will require annual and ongoing implementation which is reflected within the timeline charts and the financial requirements sections.